GLOBAL MARKETS-Stocks slide, dollar gains on hot U.S. inflation data | Business

 GLOBAL MARKETS-Stocks slide, dollar gains on hot U.S. inflation data

-U.S. and European stocks slid while the dollar strengthened on Friday after hot U.S. consumer price data for May raised the likelihood that the Federal Reserve will prolong an aggressive campaign of hiking interest rates to tame inflation.
+"Houses are on the market much longer, auto sales are not so hot and shipping rates have collapsed coming from Asia to here."
+JAPAN HINTS AT YEN INTERVENTION Concerns also mounted about demand and growth in China, the world's second-largest economy, after Shanghai and Beijing imposed new COVID-19 lockdown restrictions.
+The yen rose off 20-year lows after Japanese policymakers made rare comments about its weakness.

-U.S. and European stocks slid while the dollar strengthened on Friday after hot U.S. consumer price data for May raised the likelihood that the Federal Reserve will prolong an aggressive campaign of hiking interest rates to tame inflation.
-The consumer price index accelerated 1.0% last month after gaining 0.3% in April, the Labor Department said.
-Economists polled by Reuters had forecast monthly CPI picking up 0.7%.
+Global equity markets slid and the dollar strengthened on Friday after a bigger-than-expected U.S. inflation spike in May raised concerns the Federal Reserve may tighten policy for too long and cause a sharp slowdown.
+The U.S. consumer price index increased 8.6% last month, the largest year-on-year increase since December 1981, the Labor Department said.
+Economists polled by Reuters had expected CPI to rise 8.3% annually.

-Some economists and market participants had expected the data to show inflation had peaked in May, but the report indicated otherwise as gasoline prices hit a record high and the cost of food soared.
+Many economists and market participants expected the data to show inflation had peaked, but gasoline prices hit a record high, the cost of food soared and rental prices surged.
 "It was pretty hot.
 This report suggests that underlying inflation pressures remain quite strong," said Aichi Amemiya, senior U.S. economist at Nomura.

-The dollar rose to a near four-week high against a basket of currencies while U.S. Treasury prices tumbled and intermediate-dated yields rose to their highest levels in more than a decade.
-Stocks on Wall Street and in Europe fell more than 2% as investors feared central bank efforts to control inflation will be so harsh it will slow growth and squeeze corporate earnings.
+The dollar rose to a near four-week high against a basket of currencies, while U.S. Treasury prices tumbled and short- and intermediate-dated yields hit their highest levels in more than a decade.
+Two-year yields, which are highly sensitive to rate hikes, spiked to 3.047%, the highest since June 2008.
+Stocks on Wall Street and in Europe fell more than 2% as investors feared central bank efforts to control inflation would be so harsh it would slow growth and squeeze corporate earnings.

+Analysts at Barclays now expect the Fed to deliver its first 75 basis point increase in 28 years next week.
+Fed funds futures traders expect the Fed's benchmark rate to increase to 3.64% next May, from 0.83% now.

+The Fed still has a chance of engineering a softer landing as there's mounting evidence a slowdown is happening, said Rhys Williams, chief strategist at Spouting Rock Asset Management.
+"At least in the goods economy, there are signs that demand is really slowing," Williams said.
+"Houses are on the market much longer, auto sales are not so hot and shipping rates have collapsed coming from Asia to here."

-Investors expect the Fed to raise rates by 50 basis points next week and in July, but Nomura's Amemiya didn't see the possibility of a 75 basis point hike next week.
-Concerns also mounted about demand and growth in China, the world's second-largest economy, after Shanghai and Beijing went back on fresh COVID-19 alerts on Thursday and imposed new lockdown restrictions.
+JAPAN HINTS AT YEN INTERVENTION Concerns also mounted about demand and growth in China, the world's second-largest economy, after Shanghai and Beijing imposed new COVID-19 lockdown restrictions.

 Overnight in Asia, MSCI's broadest index of Asia-Pacific shares outside Japan fell 0.9%.
 Continued strong buying by foreign investors and cautious hopes of regulatory easing on tech firms lifted China stocks, despite lockdown alerts.

 China's blue-chip CSI300 index was up 1.5%, while Hong Kong shares trimmed earlier losses to end off 0.2%.
-Despite slipping on China's new COVID-19 alerts and the U.S. inflation data, crude oil prices remained on track for another weekly gain due to solid demand for fuels in the United States.
+Oil prices fell on concerns rising prices will force consumers to cut demand, and as China imposed new COVID-19 lockdown measures.

+U.S. crude futures fell 84 cents to settle at $120.67 a barrel, and Brent settled down $1.06 at $122.01.
+Gold prices rebounded strongly in volatile trade as focus turned to economic risks of elevated inflation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)